J0pp3rt/tikzplotlib/README.md

 to install.

-### IMPORTANT NOTE FROM THE AUTHOR OF THIS FORK
+### IMPORTANT NOTE FROM THE AUTHOR OF THE COMMUNITY FORK
 As you may know, the original repository is not getting updates for years now.
-This fork continues on the fork of JosephMehdiyev that fixes some minor issues with deprecated `webcolors` and `numpy v2.0` functions.
+This fork merges the fixes provided by community members.
 To install the package provided by this fork locally,
 ```
 git clone https://github.com/j0pp3rt/tikzplotlib.git
 cd /your/directory/tikzplotlib